 Why We Are Unique

-Few firms combine RoboCom's real world experience in developing and fielding real-time, low latency control applications on Linux desktop or embedded platforms and advanced wireless communications and routing algorithms with the ability to create and evaluate simulation models.
+Few firms combine RoboCom's real world experience in developing and fielding real-time, low latency control applications on Linux desktop or embedded platforms, and advanced wireless communications and routing algorithms with the ability to create and evaluate simulation/emulation models.
 We have developed unique tools that can quickly solve development and integration issues.

-Experience counts.
 We are unparalleled in network communication systems design.
-Furthermore, by combining state of-the-art communications systems design, modeling, simulation and implementation with a nimble business environment, we provide customers better support through the entire development and program execution process.
+Furthermore, by combining state of-the-art communications systems design, modeling, simulation, real-time emulation, and implementation with a nimble business environment, we provide customers better support through the entire development and program execution process.

 Example program experience includes:

-- LTE Link/Channel Aggregation for increased wireless system bandwidth.
+- LTE Link Aggregation for increased wireless system bandwidth.